-“Some of just have a different philosophy,” Shrestha says.
+“Some of them just have a different philosophy,” Shrestha says.

 Well, it’s all relative, so, at the end of the day, affordable life insurance is, you know, life insurance you can afford.
 But, for frame of reference, let’s consider an insurer’s ideal — or “Preferred Plus” — candidate: a young non-smoker in perfect health.
 Based on our quoter, this person can expect to pay between $20 to $36 a month for a $500,000 20-year term life policy.
 So, on average, they’re looking at paying $28 a month for life insurance.

 Rates go up 15% to 25% between Preferred Plus, Preferred, Standard Plus and Standard, Shrestha estimates.
 Again, we’ll split the difference and say an insurer’s applying a 20% rate increase.
 Here’s how rates can change across classifications.

 For many people, $50 a month for life insurance isn’t unaffordable.
 In fact, you can probably “find” those dollars by diving into your budget.
 Once you hit the rate tables, though, the increases get precipitous.
 You’re facing a 25% jump each step down — and you’re starting at 25% over Standard.
 Higher base prices equal higher subsequent increases.
 And so the rates go up like so:

 Now, again, depending on your financial health, a $230-per-month premium might fit into your budget.
 Everyone’s got a different tipping point.
 But you can see the difference moving up a step or two can make — and how you can potentially lessen a price burden.